Metropolitan Competition

 • FAQ’s – Womens Metropolitan Cup for participants

-The Women’s Metropolitan Competition has been established to offer more opportunities to female cricketers (16yrs & above) to participate in a fun and competitive environment across metro Sydney.
-Games will be played in February and March 2026.
+The Women’s Metropolitan Competition has been established to offer more opportunities to female cricketers (16yrs & above) to participate in a social but competitive environment across metro Sydney.
+Games are likely to be played both from Oct – Dec and then again from Jan – March as separate competitions.

 When does it start?